 “Everyone’s reaction is to open the phone and map the business location, and usually it’s from within Google,” said Antoine.
 “It’s a strong place to start.
 The world of directories and apps is always changing, but the need to have business data distributed to all the right places remains consistent.”

-He offered these finals worlds of advice for local businesses:
+He offered these finals words of advice for local businesses:

 “Ensure your processes are properly set up.
 Be consistent, be patient, and enable yourself to have success in the future.”

 Full disclosure: 10|20 Marketing is an Uberall partner, specializing in helping smaller businesses gain access to this award-winning platform they otherwise would not have enough locations to qualify for.
 Ask us for a free consultation to understand how this platform can benefit your local business.